Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/mathematical-communication.md

     learner will pick the correct discrete structure (e.g., a number, set, sequence, dictionary, or tree) and then:
-    - Implement it and integrate it into a correct, well-tested, and well-documented Python program of consisting of between one hundred and five hundred lines of code.
+    - Implement it and integrate it into a correct, well-tested, and well-documented Python program consisting of between one hundred and five hundred lines of code.
     - Use formal and precise mathematical language to correctly describe the representation, behavior, and limitations of the new type of data.